A Persistence-Driven Edit Distance for Trees with Abstract Weights: Editable Spaces

 \section{Editable Spaces}

-As already stated, the aim of the manuscript is to present a novel metric structure to work with \emph{weighted} (and possibly directed) graphs, where the word weighted is intended in a broad sense: weights are given by a map associating the edges of a graph to elements in a metric space.

-In order to define the metric, we need these spaces of weights to satisfy some properties which are fundamental to ensure some desired behaviours when modifying graphs.
+As outlined in the introduction, the goal of this manuscript is to introduce a novel metric structure for working with weighted trees, where the term \emph{weighted} is interpreted broadly: edge weights are defined via a map that assigns each edge a value in a metric space.
+To define this metric meaningfully, we require the metric spaces to satisfy certain properties.
+These conditions are essential to guarantee well-behaved transformations when modifying trees.